Eco-friendly toilet paper is a sustainable alternative to traditional toilet paper. But is it all good? Read on to learn the pros and cons.

 Recycled toilet paper is made from recycled paper, usually from newspapers or office paper.
 Meanwhile, bamboo toilet paper is an option that doesn’t require cutting down trees at all.
 It uses bamboo as a raw material, which can be grown much faster than wood.

 Several environmentally savvy toilet tissue brands are making themselves known in the US.
-Check them out:
+Check them out in our article on the 8 Best Eco-Friendly Toilet Paper Brands.

 These eco-friendly toilet paper choices do not require the felling of more trees and natural forest areas.
 Read on to learn the pros and cons.